Contact Management Systems

 - Tracks and stores different types of important data, such as client contracts, asset information, and other important data

-- Provides deeper insight into clients through analysis of their data
+- Provides deeper insight into clients through the analysis of their data

 - Invites collaboration and sharing among designated firm members